Skip to content

 June 17, 2025, 10:30 am | Read time: 3 minutes

-After eight years since the predecessor console, Nintendo has finally released the Switch 2.
+After eight years since the previous console, Nintendo has finally released the Switch 2.
 The new hardware impresses with significantly more power and new features while maintaining a familiar design.
 However, while the manufacturer announced a new sales record, the joyful new purchase ended frustratingly for many fans.
 Increasing reports of delivery and technical issues are circulating.
-Particularly frustrating is the news that the Nintendo Switch 2 has destroyed a save file that was more than 20 years old.
+Particularly frustrating is the news that the Nintendo Switch 2 destroyed a save file that was more than 20 years old.

 More on the topic